mariberg/oak-bedrock-content-gen/README.md

 create a new similar question - answer pair and image description.
 Nova Canvas will then be used to create an image based on the description using the original image as a 'conditioning image'.

+Further details about the experimental project is available in this [blog article](https://blog.marikabergman.com/maths-revision-material-via-amazon-nova-an-experiment).

 ![quiz_creation](./images/quiz_creation.png)

 ## Oak-pdf-processor